Visual Art in Undergraduate Research Competition

 WHAT IS ART IN UNDERGRADUATE RESEARCH?

-The entry form is to be downloaded, completed and emailed with an initial jpeg photo(s) of entry to email@example.com by midnight on March 15.
-Digital files that are too large to submit as an email attachment can be delivered to the Office of Undergraduate Research (Dewey 4-209B) as jpeg files on a CD or DVD with the entrants name written clearly on the disk.
+The entry form is to be downloaded, completed and emailed with an initial jpeg photo(s) of entry to firstname.lastname@example.org by midnight on April 1.
+Digital files that are too large to submit as an email attachment can be delivered to the Office of Undergraduate Research (Dewey 4-209B) as jpeg files on a clearly labeled flash drive or as a link (to a youtube video, e.g.).

 Visual image entries must be submitted initially as a jpeg photo.
 Physical “sculptures” no larger than roughly one cubic foot may be entered into the contest via as many as three jpeg photos.
 (Only winning entries will be asked to deliver the physical sculpture for display).
 All jpegs should be no smaller than 5 x 7 inches at 300 pixels/inch (fine resolution setting on a camera of >3 megapixels).
 Original slides or negatives for scanned photographs must be available on request, but do not send them unless requested.
 All digital alterations beyond standard cropping, contrast, brightness and sharpness must be declared on the entry form.